FC Jurong

-Albirex Niigata Football Club (Singapore) (アルビレックス新潟 シンガポール), simply known as Albirex Niigata (S), is a football club based in Jurong East, Singapore, which plays in the Singapore Premier League.
-The club is a satellite team of Albirex Niigata of Japan.
-Mostly the team is made up of university students from Japan and also academy players from J1 League.

-The club have won 6 league titles (including one unbeaten title), 4 Singapore Cup, 4 Singapore League Cup and 4 Community Shield.
+Football Club Jurong, formerly known as Albirex Niigata Singapore, is a professional football club based in Jurong East, Singapore, which plays in the Singapore Premier League.
+The club has won 6 league titles (including one unbeaten), 4 Singapore Cups, 4 Singapore League Cups and 4 Community Shields.

-Former Albirex players who have gone on to forge decent J.League careers include former league 'Players of the Year' award winners, Atsushi Kawata (2016) and Tomoyuki Doi (2021), while Issey Nakajima-Farran even went on to play in Major League Soccer in the United States and Ilhan Fandi who went on to play for the Belgium 2nd division club, Deinze in Europe.

-Notably, the club also implement a professional code of conduct to instill discipline, good behaviour and team spirit.
-This includes a ban on hair dye, a punctuality clause where players are fined if they are late for training with no valid reason, and scrubbing footballs together after training.

-The club then improved its league performance finishing 7th in the 2008 season, 3rd in the 2012 season and as champions in the 2016 season.
-The club did not lose a match in their 2018 season.

 History

-2004–2010: Beginning and history of the club
+Beginning (2004–2010)

-Albirex Niigata Singapore, a satellite team of Japanese club Albirex Niigata, joined the S. League in 2004.
+FC Jurong was originally established as Albirex Niigata Singapore, a satellite team of Japanese club Albirex Niigata.
+The club also known as Albirex Niigata (S) joined the S. League in 2004.
 It was in that year the Football Association of Singapore decided to invite foreign teams in the league in a bid to deal with poor attendance issues.
 For the first years of the club's participation in the league it has settled in the mid-table in the standings.

-In 2008, Daisuke Korenaga became chairman of the club who introduced reforms in the club in order to improve its standing in the league.
-Among these was to secure sponsorship from Japanese companies with presence in Singapore, with the club having as many as 50 sponsors and improved fan engagement by setting up a Cheer Dance School and an academy.
+In 2008, Daisuke Korenaga became chairman of the club.
+He secured sponsorship from Japanese companies with presence in Singapore, with the club having as many as 50 sponsors and improved fan engagement by setting up an academy.